 The DoD 35 Report, Disaster Management: Concepts, Methods and Reviews cover four key areas critical to business continuity.
-The report focuses on managing disaster through a systematic approach and emphasizes the need for a business continuity management plan (BCP) & impact analysis in Melbourne.
+The report focuses on managing disaster through a systematic approach and emphasizes the need for a business continuity management plan (BCP) & impact analysis.
 This type of plan is designed to guide resource allocation and operational requirements during a disaster with the aim of mitigating the business impact as much as possible and minimizing the potential loss of continuity.
 The guideline outlines an end-to-start process of the key steps to be taken during each of the stages of disaster management plans, namely addressing responsibilities and roles of key disaster risk stakeholders, preparation and implementation of strategies, mitigation and prevention methods, and post-disaster evaluation.

 According to the guidelines of the DoD 35 Report, there are five key areas to consider in developing a disaster management plan: planning, assessment, collection, reporting, and control.
 These aspects of the plan should be examined closely to identify their relationship and to establish what specific functions should be included within the overall strategic disaster management plan in Melbourne.
 The DoD has three main operating models, which are based on the NOC, ERP and MSC models.

 The first stage of a risk management framework & risk mitigation strategies is “planning.”
 This stage requires identifying and documenting all key objectives, risks, vulnerabilities, and recommendations.
 In addition, documentation covering strategic processes and systems should be included.
 For example, if a business is involved in transportation logistics, an emergency management data set should include data related to fleet maintenance and availability, scheduling services and distribution.
 Information needs will vary according to the nature of the disaster, so it is important that businesses develop a strategy based on available resources.

 The next stage is “assessment.”
 This section will identify any critical risks and vulnerabilities that need to be assessed.
 In the case of an emergency, this could mean a failure in a major distribution facility or at a manufacturing facility.
 Other assessments may relate to the public’s safety or health.
 The final step in the process is “to collect and report.”